 The vast majority of our students feel the house has a strong identity and are really proud to belong.
 I am proud to lead this great bunch of people.

-If you visit King's you will know of the existance and success of Patteson House!
+If you visit King's you will know of the existence and success of Patteson House!

 Mrs Jacobs (known as the Green Goddess!)